 - Heat the cream mixture over medium heat.
 When the cream starts to bubble around the edges, lower the heat to low.

-- Stir in the shredded cheddar, ⅓ at a time, slowly and patiently stirring it in with a rubber spatula until it is completely melted.
+- Stir in the shredded cheddar, ⅓ at a time, slowly and patiently with a rubber spatula until it is completely melted.
 Don't stir vigorously, or the sauce will become stringy.
 Turn the heat off as soon as it's all melted.

-- Pour the cheese sauce over the steamed broccoli and serve.
+- Pour the cheese sauce on the steamed broccoli and serve.

 Notes